-The accounting policies of County Service Area (CSA) No. 70 - Zone F conform to generally accepted accounting principles as applicable to governments.
+The accounting policies of the County of San Bernardino Special District County Service Area No.70 - Zone J conform to generally accepted accounting principles as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-Reporting entity
+Reporting Entity